-The normal questions like, “what could I have done differently,” “am I to blame,” “does it ever get better” are consistent thoughts that the parents of my clients have all voiced to me throughout the years.
+The normal questions I get after parents hear their child has a speech delay are like, “what could I have done differently,” “am I to blame,” “does it ever get better.”
+These consistent thoughts of mom guilt have been voiced by parents of my clients to me through the years.
+FYI: the perfect mom doesn’t exist.

 Instead of focusing on kids, I’m going to write this blog for YOU.

-Yes, you – mom, dad, grandma, grandpa, friend, aunt, uncle, etc. YOUR feelings matter and in order for your child to thrive, you have to be ok!
+Yes, you – mom, dad, grandma, grandpa, friend, aunt, uncle, etc. your feelings matter.
+If you really want your child to thrive, accept that moms feel, and rid yourself of mom guilt.
+YOU have to be ok!

 I know this is just one more thing you have to add to your busy, hectic schedule, but trust me, it’s important.

 I’m a huge fan of therapy and always suggest my families attend together, but also separately.
-The process of having a child assessed, diagnosed and then in treatment can be hard for everyone.
-Hard on the parents, hard on other family members, and hard on marriages.
+The process of having a child assessed, diagnosed, and then placed in treatment can be hard for everyone – hard on the parents, hard on other family members, and hard on marriages.
+Everyone can feel bad.

 3. Bargaining is the normal reaction to feelings of helplessness and vulnerability is often a need to regain control through a series of “If only” statements, such as: